valITino/SOC-9000/docs/00-prereqs.md

 ## Install prerequisites

-Before building the standalone installer, ensure PowerShell 7 and Git are installed.
+Ensure PowerShell 7 and Git are installed.
 The helper script `scripts/install-prereqs.ps1` installs both via winget.

 From the repo root, run: